 According to Statista, 54.5% of emails sent in January 2018 contained spam.
-Internet service providers (ISPs) employ different means to protect users: spam traps, spam filters, and blacklists.
+Internet service providers (ISPs) employ various means to protect users: spam traps, spam filters, and blacklists.
 The latter may be a big problem for active users, for whom a sudden decrease of delivery rate might be a sign that a sending domain or IP address has hit a blacklist.
 In case you’ve faced this problem or want to reduce the risks in the future, this entry will dot the i’s and cross the t’s.